Rotary vane vs. rotary screw compressors: what’s the difference?

 The internal mechanism is sometimes oil-lubricated to help maintain airtight seals, but not always.
 Once compressed sufficiently, the air is transferred to an oil separator.
 Any remaining lubricant is removed through a further process.
 Then an aftercooler is used to extract condensation to reduce moisture, or any water present.

 Despite the earliest design being over a century old, modernised vane compressors exist because of their design simplicity, effectiveness, and efficiency.
+However, they are less prevalent than rotary screw compressors due to limitations in efficiency and flexibility for high-demand applications.

 What Is a Rotary Screw Compressor?